aws-samples/sample-resilient-llm-inference/README.md

 ### AWS Configuration
 1. **AWS Account**: An active account with [Amazon Bedrock access](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html).
 For the account sharding demo, you'll need access to two AWS accounts, both configured with all the requirements described in items 2-4 below.
 Enable the following models in each account:
     - Anthropic Claude 3.7 Sonnet and Claude Sonnet 4
-    - Amazon Nova Pro, Premier, Lite, and Micro
 2. **AWS Profile & Region**: The project reads AWS configuration from `config/config.yaml`.
-First, update the profile name and region in `config/config.yaml` to match your setup, then ensure your [AWS profile credentials are configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) before running the demos.
-The gateway and demo scripts will automatically use the profile and region specified in `config/config.yaml`.
+First, update the profile name and Region in `config/config.yaml` to match your setup, then ensure your [AWS profile credentials are configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) before running the demos.
+The gateway and demo scripts will automatically use the profile and Region specified in `config/config.yaml`.
 For multi-account deployments, follow [AWS multi-account best practices](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html).
    - A sample least-privilege IAM policy needed to run all the demos is provided in [`iam/policy.json`](iam/policy.json).
 Replace `<REGION>` and `<ACCOUNT_ID>` placeholders with your specific values before applying.
 Note that the values might change if you modify the default configuration values in `config/config.yaml`.
-3. **Enable Amazon Bedrock cross-region inference**: Configure [cross-region inference](https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference.html) in your AWS account to allow automatic distribution of requests across multiple AWS regions for improved availability and throughput.
+3. **Enable Amazon Bedrock cross-Region inference**: Configure [cross-Region inference](https://docs.aws.amazon.com/bedrock/latest/userguide/cross-Region-inference.html) in your AWS account to allow automatic distribution of requests across multiple AWS Regions for improved availability and throughput.
-4. **Enable CloudWatch Logging for Bedrock**: Enable [model invocation logging](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html) in Amazon Bedrock and create the CloudWatch log group in the same region as your Bedrock configuration.
+4. **Enable CloudWatch Logging for Bedrock**: Enable [model invocation logging](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html) in Amazon Bedrock and create the CloudWatch log group in the same Region as your Bedrock configuration.
 Set the log group name in `config/config.yaml` under `aws.bedrock_log_group_name` (default: "BedrockModelInvocation").
 Ensure your AWS profile has the required permissions:
         - `bedrock:InvokeModel` on the following model families:
             - `us.anthropic.claude-3-7-sonnet-*`
             - `us.anthropic.claude-sonnet-4-*`